FontysVenlo/javascript-functional-programming-introduction/README.md

 ### Purpose

-- The purpose of this workshop as part of the PPAR course is to give a brief introduction of functional programming with javascript by just<!-- .element: class="fragment fade-up" -->
+- Brief introduction of functional programming with javascript<!-- .element: class="fragment fade-up" -->

- **doing it**<!-- .element: class="fragment fade-up" -->
+- It is practical<!-- .element: class="fragment fade-up" -->
 - We will use ES6+ as well as node.js<!-- .element: class="fragment fade-up" -->

 <!-- n -->

+- The purpose of this workshop as part of the PPAR course is to give a brief introduction of functional programming with javascript by just
 - ES6+ stands for ECMAScript version 6 and higher
 - European Computer Manufacturers Association (ECMA)